 Thank you for visiting my site and listening to my music.

-Wishing you a wonderfully musical experience!
+Wishing you a wonderfully musical day ahead!

 Benjamin Lim Yi is a Singaporean composer based in Beijing.
 His works span the entire range from commissioned concert pieces, theatre, contemporary dance and stage productions, to film, television and children's music.
 They have been performed and showcased in Singapore, Taiwan, Hong Kong, Tokyo, Seoul, London, and many cities across China including Shanghai and Beijing.
 His soundtracks for film have accompanied and won various awards at notable international film festivals.
 Benjamin graduated from the Central Conservatory of Music, Beijing, with a Masters of Music under the tutelage of Professor Jianping Tang, and was a recipient of the Singapore National Arts Council (Postgraduate) and Central Chinese Government scholarships.